-On July 17, 1929, fire breaks out on the Union Pacific Dock on the Seattle waterfront, located at the site of today's (2012) container Terminal 46.
+On July 17, 1929, fire breaks out on the Union Pacific Dock on the Seattle waterfront, located at the site where container Terminal 46 was later developed.
 The fire damages the Union Pacific dock and endangers the Matson Navigation Company freighter SS Muana Ala and nearby piers.
 Two dock workers see wisps of smoke emanating from the bay end of the pier and rush to turn in the alarm.
 Other dock workers attempt to extinguish the fire, but are unsuccessful.
 Engine Company No. 14 is dispatched to the scene and arrives within minutes, but the pier and transit shed have burst into flames and rages out of control, casting a pall of black smoke over the city.
 The blaze soon escalates into a three-alarm fire involving 29 companies of firefighters and two fireboats.
 While battling the blaze, eight firefighters are injured, two requiring hospitalization.
 Fortunately, there are no fatalities.
 It is the most spectacular blaze to hit the Seattle waterfront since the fire that destroyed the Grand Trunk Pacific Dock on July 30, 1914.

 A Dock on Fire